JMRI: Building with NetBeans

 - The SourceForge FindBugs web site

 A "diff patch file" was an easy way with SVN to gather up all your changes, even if they span multiple files, into one file.
-This can be used to e.g. submit a patch.
-Now that we're using Git and GitHub, however, we prefer that you contribute your code changes as a GitHub Pull Requests.
+This can be used to store a set of local changes in a separate file to try them on a new branch or to send the patch to someone else.
+Now that we're using Git and GitHub, we ask you to only contribute your code changes as a GitHub Pull Requests.

 To create the "diff patch file" [deprecated]: